 The dynamics of the coupled spin torque oscillators is more complicated than that of a single oscillator.
 In Appendix we show that the dynamics of the two oscillators can be altered when there is a lack of simultaneity between the currents passing through the individual oscillators and the external magnetic field when they are switched off at different times with even nanosecond differences.

-From the above studies we understand that there is a definite possibility for the oscillators to reach steady states in different hemispheres, and therefore it is essential to verify the existence of multistability and the possibility of its removal by suitable means.
+From the above studies we understand that there is a definite probability for the oscillators to reach steady states in different hemispheres, and therefore it is essential to verify their existence and the possibility of their removal by suitable means.
 Here by probability we mean only the possibility of initial conditions reaching a particular final state(synchronized state/steady state) and we do not associate this with the probability concept related to the randomness of the thermal field.
-Hence, Eq.\eqref{goveqn} is numerically solved for 100 numbers of randomly chosen initial conditions, chosen from both the hemispheres, and the corresponding probabilities for steady state (SS) and synchronized oscillations(SYN) are computed.
+Hence, Eq.\eqref{goveqn} is numerically solved for 100 numbers of randomly chosen initial conditions, chosen from both the hemispheres, and the corresponding probability to reach steady state (SS) and synchronized oscillation(SYN) state are computed.
 The values of SS and SYN are plotted against current in Figs. \ref{probability1}(a) and \ref{probability1}(b) for $\beta=0$ and $\beta=0.61$ respectively, when $\chi=0.5$.
-Fig.\ref{probability1}(a) shows that, in the absence of field-like torque, there is a nonzero probability for both steady state and synchronized oscillations beyond a critical current strength, whereas in the presence of positive field-like torque the system exhibits synchronized oscillations only, as shown in Fig.\ref{probability1}(b).
+Fig.\ref{probability1}(a) shows that in the absence of field-like torque, there is a nonzero probability of existence for both the steady state and synchronized oscillations beyond a critical current strength, whereas in the presence of positive field-like torque the system exhibits synchronized oscillations only, as shown in Fig.\ref{probability1}(b).
 Also we wish to point out here that by multistability we imply in this paper the possibility of the coexistence of steady states and synchronized oscillatory states for arbitrary global initial conditions.